CodeRishiX/Spring_Ecom/README.md

 - Sign in with Google to access admin features (e.g., add/update products).
 - Use the search bar to filter products.

-## Contributing
-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit changes: `git commit -m "Add feature"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 - Email: debangshubhattacharya4@gmail.com